 Best Ryobi Cordless Chainsaw – 40V HP Brushless RY405110VNM

-Ryobi’s launch of HP Brushless tools has been impressive.
-The 40V HP Brushless 18-inch chainsaw is a fantastic example as one of only two 20-inch models currently available on the residential scene.
+The Ryobi 40V HP Brushless 18-inch chainsaw is a fantastic example as one of the very few 20-inch models available on the residential scene.
 With cutting performance that can replace a 50 cc gas engine, it’s far ahead of Ryobi’s other models and enters the Farm and Ranch class.

-With metal bucking spikes, dual bar studs, and an adjustable oil flow, Ryobi’s flagship cordless chainsaw acts more like a professional model than an occasional-use homeowner one.
+With metal bucking spikes, dual bar studs, and an adjustable oil flow, Ryobi’s flagship cordless chainsaw acts more like a professional model than one designed for occasional use.

 Best Skil Battery-Powered Chainsaw – PWRCore 40 Brushless CS4555-10